 In order to correctly roadmap your strategy, it is essential that you have access to insightful reporting and financial data.
 You’ll need to have this information handy and share it with your key stakeholders before you meet.
 There are two types of data:

-It often helps at this point to develop a SWOT analysis – Strengths and Weaknesses are your internal factors; Opportunities and Threats are your external factors.
+Once you've gathered this data, you'll need to develop a SWOT analysis – Strengths and Weaknesses are your internal factors; Opportunities and Threats are your external factors.
 Knowing these before you move forward will help to ensure you build a realistic strategy.
-You may choose to gather the information beforehand and then develop your SWOT analysis as part of your Strategic Planning meetings.

 Determine Your Business Goals

-Now that you have your stakeholders in a room together and you have all the relevant data at your fingertips, you should first take time to run through or nut out your business goals.
-Goals are important because they provide your organisation with a clear vision and create measurable targets for employees so that everyone is working towards that vision in a systematic way.
+Now that you have all the relevant data at your fingertips, you've developed your SWOT Analysis and you have a clear understanding of your Business Values, Mission and Vision, you now need to determine your business goals.
+Goals are important because they provide your organisation with measurable targets so that everyone is working towards your business vision in a systematic way.

 Your Business Goals must be SMART – Specific, Measurable, Attainable, Relevant & Time-bound.
 Some organisations call these Business Goals ‘rocks’, which is based on the metaphor that if you start by putting sand into the jar, you will not have room for rocks or pebbles.
 Your ‘rocks’ are the most important goals determined by the business so any activity in the organisation should be working towards one or all of these ‘rocks’.

-A good way to organise your business goals is by using the Balanced Scorecard (BSC) method that groups goals into four categories – financial, customer, process, and people—and then helps to translate these goals into performance measures, which is essential for tracking and measuring your strategy going forward.
+A good way to organise your business goals is by using the Balanced Scorecard (BSC) method that groups goals into categories i.e. financial, customer, process, and people - and then helps to translate these goals into performance measures, which is essential for tracking and measuring your strategy going forward.

-Now that you have your ideas listed, you can categorise these ideas into ‘Priorities’ by determining a) their level of impact b) their level of ease and c) their level of cost.
+Now that you have identified the gaps between where you are today and where you want your business to be in the future, you should now prioritise these gaps by determining a) their level of impact b) their level of ease and c) their level of cost.
 This will help you to identify the ‘low hanging fruit’ activities that can be done quickly and easily versus the longer-term projects that may require more time and resources.
 It will also help you to resource plan for these activities.

 Launch your strategy